odea-project/qAlgorithms/report/report.md

 ## Abstract

-The purpose of the presented project is to provide a user-friendly and programmer-friendly implementation of the qBinning algorithm.
+The purpose of the presented project is to provide a user-friendly and programmer-friendly implementation of the qBinning algorithm introduced by Reuschenbach et al.
 This is realized through thoroughly commented code, included diagnostic functions which can be rewritten for specific use cases with minimal effort, flexible data input, and comparatively